The Student’s Guide to College Waitlists and Deferrals

 With a college deferral, the admissions office will examine your application again at a later date.
 Universities generally compare a student’s most recent grades to those on the transcripts submitted during early admission.

-As such, your grades should hold steady or show improvement.
+Ideally, your grades will hold steady or show improvement.
 Letting your GPA slip may hurt your chances of acceptance or getting off a waitlist.

 4. Write a Letter of Continued Interest